nguyenthaibinh/PyMab/README.md

-# A library for multi-arm bandits
+# A library for Multi-arm bandits algorithm